neuefische/wd-flipped-classroom-curriculum/sessions/css-selectors/css-selectors.md

 ## Combinators

-Sometimes it is more efficient to combine multiple selectors instead of defining yet another css class.
-You can chain together multiple selectors to form rather complex css selectors which apply only in specific cases.
+Sometimes it is more efficient to combine multiple selectors instead of defining yet another CSS class.
+You can chain together multiple selectors to form rather complex CSS selectors which apply only in specific cases.
 In the example above we already combined three selectors: `a`, `:hover` and `::after`.
 But there are also other ways to combine selectors:

-- `(space)` : a specific element somewhere inside another specific element
+- `(space)` : a specific element somewhere inside another specific element (regardless of nesting level)
   - `h2 span`: any span inside an h2
   - `.card button`: all buttons inside an element with the class "card"
-- `>` : targeting a direct decendant of another element
+- `>` : targeting a direct descendant of another element
   - `h2>span`: all spans which are direct children of an h2
   - `.card>button`: all buttons which are direct children of an element with the class "card"
 - `~` : any later sibling element after another element